 I had an email from a reader who has the Priority Club Black Visa card.
-This gives double points (4 PC points per £1) on overseas spend.
+This gives double points (4 points per £1) on overseas spend.

 He has noticed that both Amazon and Expedia were giving double points, even though the transactions were in Sterling.
 This is presumably due to the fact that (for VAT reasons and corporation tax reasons), Amazon processes your transactions in Luxembourg and Expedia processes your transactions in France.

 There are a few credit cards which offer double points for foreign spending:

 - The American Express Preferred Rewards Gold

 - The Priority Club Black Visa

 - The Lloyds TSB Avios Duo Amex and MasterCard

 It would be interesting to hear of any other experiences with £ spend being treated as FX spend.
 Hotels.com seems to be treated as foreign spend on the Amex Gold card, for instance, although oddly parent Expedia does not.